vancong2305/memorize-english-vocabulary/README.md

 #### Example:

 1. Navigate to the directory containing the `create.bat` file.
-2. Run the command: `create.bat Word`
+2. Press enter to run the command: `create.bat Word`
-3. Press Enter.

 This will generate the following files in the appropriate package: